aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 You can insert documents in a variety of locations in different ways.
 For example, you can insert a document through a replace operation, a merge field during a merge operation, or via a bookmark.

-You can also use the [InsertDocument](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertdocument/#insertdocument/) method, which is similar to inserting a document in Microsoft Word, to insert a whole document at the current cursor position without any previous importing.
+You can also use the [InsertDocument](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertdocument/#insertdocument/) or the [InsertDocumentInline](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertdocumentinline/) method, which is similar to inserting a document in Microsoft Word, to insert a whole document at the current cursor position without any previous importing.

 The following subsections describe the options during which you can insert one document into another.